Customer Indemnification Obligations: What's Market in SaaS and Software Contracts?

-The What’s Market series is an ongoing look at and breakdown of the various clauses found within contracts.
-Each article takes data gathered by TermScout, which uses AI assisted by contract professionals to accurately review and rate contracts, and breaks down the differences between vendor forms, customer forms, and negotiated contracts.
+This What's Market analysis examines how customer indemnification obligations appear across vendor forms, customer forms, and negotiated SaaS agreements.
+Each article takes data gathered by TermScout, which uses AI assisted by contract professionals to analyze, benchmark and rate contracts, and breaks down the differences between vendor forms, customer forms, and negotiated contracts.

 This article will look into something we’ve touched on in the past, Indemnification.
 However, unlike last time where the topic was Vendor’s Indemnification Obligations, this time the focus will be on the customer’s indemnification obligations and how common they are within contracts.

-Since there are a multitude of claims that can be indemnified, we will only be displaying the top five types of claims percentage wise for each section.
-If you wish to view the full data set, you can read more about it here.
+Since there are a multitude of claims that can be indemnified, we will only be displaying the top five types of claims percentage-wise for each section.

 What Vendors Offer (614 vendor forms)